Agility And Why It Matters

 For the people and organizations we work with:

-• Agility’s use is situational.
+- Agility’s use is situational.
 So it is important to develop it for when you need it.
-Once the time has come, if you and your organisation do not possess agility, it is too late to start working on it.
+Once the time has come, if you and your organization do not possess agility, it is too late to start working on it.
 When a leading building society heard that another mortgage and savings book was available, it moved fast.
-By deploying the appraisal and decision making capability, it had achieved through making two other acquisitions, it rapidly secured attractively price funding that reduced its requirement to access more expensive and volatile wholesale markets.
+By deploying the appraisal and decision-making capability, it had achieved through making two other acquisitions, it rapidly secured attractively price funding that reduced its requirement to access more expensive and volatile wholesale markets.

 Agility: What It Isn’t

 - Restless, aimless action: Having agility and using it are different things.
 Agility is best used selectively and purposefully.

 - Purposeful action at the wrong time: Things can go badly wrong if even a worthwhile move happens on the wrong occasion or at the wrong time.